EPA (EICOSAPENTAENOIC ACID)

 Acide Eicosapentaénoïque, Acide Éthyle-Eicosapentaénoïque, Acide Gras Essentiel, Acide Gras d’Huile de Poisson, Acide Gras N-3, Acide Gras Omega, Acide Gras Oméga 3, Acide Gras Polyinsaturé, Acide Gras W3, Acido Eicosapentaenoico, EPA, E-EPA, Eicosapentanoic Acid, Essential Fatty Acid, Ethyl Eicosapentaenoic Acid, Ethyl-Eicosapentaenoic Acid, Ethyl-EPA, Fish Oil Fatty Acid, N-3 Fatty Acid, Omega Fatty Acid, Omega 3, Oméga 3, Omega-3, Omega 3 Fatty Acids, Omega-3 Fatty Acids, Polyunsaturated Fatty Acid, PUFA, W-3 Fatty Acid.<br/><br/>

-Overview InformationEPA (eicosapentaenoic acid) is a fatty acid found in the flesh of coldwater fish, including mackerel, herring, tuna, halibut, salmon, cod liver, whale blubber, or seal blubber.
+Overview InformationEicosapentaenoic acid (EPA) is an omega-3 fatty acid.
+It's found in the flesh of cold-water fish, including mackerel, herring, tuna, halibut, salmon, cod liver, whale blubber, or seal blubber.

-Don’t confuse EPA with DHA (docosahexaenoic acid) and fish oils, which contain EPA and DHA.
-Most available data involving EPA are from research and clinical experience with fish oil products containing variable combinations of EPA and DHA.
-For more information, see the separate listings for Fish Oil and DHA.
+Don't confuse EPA with similar fatty acids, such as alpha-linolenic acid and docosahexaenoic acid (DHA), as well as with oils like krill or fish oils, which contain both eicosapentaenoic acid and DHA.
+Most available data involving eicosapentaenoic acid are from research and clinical experience with fish oil products containing variable combinations of EPA and DHA.
+See the separate listings for alpha-linolenic acid, DHA, fish oil, and krill oil.

 How does it work?EPA can prevent the blood from clotting easily.
 These fatty acids also reduce pain and swelling.